dmitriz/issue-labeler/mvp-task-cycler-plan.md

 - Ends the current session (work or break)
 - Starts the opposite session
 - Prints a new task or break suggestion
-- Uses a persistent state file (e.g. state.json) to track the current mode and last suggestion used
+- Uses a persistent state file to track the current mode and last suggestion used

 Works with: